MAY KEAPS SERIES

 What readers are saying:

-“It is endearing, classy, exciting read, with a killer plot that made putting the book down virtually impossible.”
+“It is endearing, classy, exciting read, with a killer plot that made putting the book down virtually impossible.
+The tension builds up as the story progresses and kept me entertained to the very last page.”
 Susan Corcoran – Booksaremycwtches

 “A series that just gets better and better!
 A brilliant historical crime investigation full of suspense, set in the 1920’s.”
 Gemma Myers – Between The Pages Book Club

-“This is a brilliant book and if you like your thrillers and mysteries with a more historical setting then I urge you to give this a go.”
+“This is a brilliant book and if you like your thrillers and mysteries with a more historical setting then I urge you to give this a go.
+Great characters, great story.
+What’s not to enjoy?”
 Jen Lucas – Jen Med’s Book Reviews

 “The plot of Found Drowned is complex, and as the pieces come together, the novel is very tense as May learns who she is able to trust.”
 Kate Eveleigh – Portable Magic